bkoprucu/jekyll4test/_posts/2024-02-11-Managing-microservice-adoption-1.md

 Often, the library brings some transient dependencies which makes upgrades or changing the technology harder.
 Another microservices promise, "fast and independent innovation" is also broken.

-#### The following practices can assist in managing libraries within microservices:
+#### The following can assist in managing libraries within microservices:

 - Avoid mandating teams to use a domain-wide library.
 - Teams may maintain their own libraries if they handle them carefully.